-Verification has been referred to as being an inherently empirical process [4] in the sense that we seek, via numerical experiments, to determine if the code is "behaving correctly."
+Verification has been referred to as being an inherently empirical process [4] in the sense that we seek, via numerical experiments, to determine if the code works as intended.
 In the context of order-of-accuracy tests, we seek to show that in the asymptotic range, the observed rate of convergence matches that theoretically predicted.
 If so, confidence is increased that the code is correctly approximating the underlying mathematical model.
 In the V&V literature, the rate inferred from multiple numerical analyses with different levels of discretization is referred to as the observed order of accuracy [4].
-In this document, we will tend to use the more common FEM phrases, observed convergence rate or just convergence rate (in the latter case, the distinction between the theoretical rate and observed rate is determined by the context).
+In this document, we will tend to use the more common Finite Element Method (FEM) phrases, observed convergence rate or simply convergence rate (in the latter case, the distinction between the theoretical rate and observed rate is determined by the context).